StrikingLoo/strikingloo.github.io/wiki/essays.md

 >  Knowing your site will survive for decades to come gives you the mental wherewithal to tackle long-term tasks like gathering information for years, and such persistence can be useful—if one holds onto every glimmer of genius for years, then even the dullest person may look a bit like a genius himself.
 (Even experienced professionals can only write at their peak for a few hours a day).

+As he writes more, the writing/research process becomes autocatalytic.
+He:
+- Internalizes a habit of noticing interesting questions that flit accross his brain.
+- Writes down useful links or quotes so they 'slowly accrete'.
+- Learns to use new tools that give power to his writing.

 [Source: Gwern's About](https://www.gwern.net/About)